GenomeInformatics/genomeinformatics.github.io/_people/chu.md

  - nih
  - gatech
 portrait: /img/chu.jpg
-bio: Claudia is a summer fellow in the Genome Informatics Section working on long-read sequence mapping within highly repetitive regions of the genome.
+bio: Claudia is a former summer fellow in the Genome Informatics Section who worked on long-read sequence mapping within highly repetitive regions of the genome.
 She is currently an undergraduate student studying computer science and bioinformatics at Georgia Tech.
 alum: true
 ---